 Assistant professor 2019

 Understanding and targeting drug resistant cells to overcome chemoresistance and prevent recurrence

 Postdoctoral Fellow, Women's Malignancies Branch

-Cancer stem cells and mechanisms that promote tumor cell heterogeneity
+Cancer stem cells and the tumor microenvironment

 NF-kB signaling Pathway